Guruprasath2006/game.....development/README.md

 ## ALGORITHM

-1.Launch Adobe Flash and Create a New Document
+1. Launch Adobe Flash and Create a New Document
    Open Adobe Flash and start a new ActionScript 3.0 file.
 Set the stage dimensions (e.g., 550x400 px) and frame rate (commonly 24 fps).

 2. Set Stage Properties